 Later on that year, life took another interesting turn.
 I had been applying at various companies to land a full time position and start my career but with no offers or even interviews.
 In exasperation I eventually applied to a bank as a teller.
 It was more money, and a decent place to be until I could maybe go back to school or find something better.
 I had interviewed twice, and while I did well I was never offered anything.
 They said they would keep me in mind.
 Well, by the end of the summer, I suddenly had a clock ticking over my head.
 That family run department store I was working in was going into Chapter 11, and my store was on the chopping block.
 If I didn't find anything else, by the end of that September I would be out of a job.

 Starting in my new career in banking, I was much more focused on the job itself, and I never really thought about how physical the job was itself.
-Truthfully, it is the more physical job in a branch as there is more standing, lifting and bending.
+I was a teller which is the most physical job in a branch as there is more standing, lifting and bending.
 But, the activity level was nowhere near where my retail jobs were at.
 In conjunction with this, my diet did not get any better.
 I was still drinking soda by the gallon, indulging in sweets and fast food.
 Not surprisingly, I gained weight.
 I don't know exactly how much I weighed at that particular point in time, but I knew I was gaining weight because my clothes stopped fitting me.

 Luckily, this was around the time the whole concept of plus-size became a more mainstream option.
-Before, clothes in larger sized were always relegated to the back of stores, in some shadowy corner in an apparent attempt to pretend plus sizes didn't even exist.
-Now, stores like Torrid and Lane Bryan were available to me, and Target was getting a better plus size collection.
+Before, clothes in larger sizes were always relegated to the back of stores, in some shadowy corner in an apparent attempt to pretend plus sizes didn't even exist.
+Now, stores like Torrid and Lane Bryant were available to me, and Target was getting a better plus size collection.
 But still, I could also shop in the "straight sizes".
-I had begun to accept my body more, as society started to accept the fact that bigger bodies do, in fact exist.
-I stopping feeling so much shame over my fat rolls, I felt like I could actually finally accept myself as me.
+I had started to slowly accept my body more, as society started to accept the fact that bigger bodies do, in fact, exist.
+I stopped feeling so much shame over my fat rolls, I felt like I could actually finally feel pretty and sexy.
 One huge factor in leading me to this was my then boyfriend, now husband, Ed.
 He always (and still does) would tell me how gorgeous and sexy I am.
 He loved every wobbly inch of me, and I felt that if HE can find me desirable, and love my body, well so can I!

 As my cooking skills blossomed, so did my career in banking.
 I moved from being a teller to what we call switcher, meaning I would now in addition to teller duties, I would have the same duties as a banker would too.
 After a year of that, I took the next step up into being a full fledged banker, and moving to a new branch as well.
 This was a great move for me, as I ended up working three minutes from home (I know, right?) and with an amazing manager.
 I very much enjoyed the work, even though it came with a whole new set of stresses and concerns.
 Never-the-less, I was still happy where I was at.
 The problem was, I got very comfortable in my lifestyle that came along with this new position.
 Not surprisingly, my weight started to creep, and creep, and creep upwards.
 And yet, I still blithely continued on.